chrishudetz/SpotiTerm/README.md

 ## Dependencies
 SpotiTerm is written in Python 3 so it is **REQUIRED**.

-To utilise SpotiTerm's open URL feature, Google Chrome **must** be installed on the host.

 SpotiTerm requires the following dependencies:
   1. * [Spotipy](https://github.com/plamere/spotipy) - A light weight Python library for the Spotify Web API.